 I love my Fire tablet.
-I think that it is one of the best values out there, but it a Downloads folder in the Home screen is needed so that a separate app will not be needed to see downloads.
+I think that it is one of the best values out there, but downloads from free ebook sites should go immediately into the Library folder.
+Amazon's current policy segregating free ebooks into the Downloads section is backward and another obstacle to ease of use for students.

 2. Another way is to email the ebook file to all the members of the class or group as an attachment.
 Each student will then open the attachment and save it to his or her computer.
 Then the student can email the file to his or her Kindle device.
-There the new file will show up in the Documents folder and will always be there to read.
+The new ebook will appear in the Library folder of the student's Kindle.
+This is an upgrade from Amazon's policy in the past which was to have emailed mobi files appear in the Documents folder.